BDAthlon/genetic_logic_synthesis/genetic_circuit_scoring/README.rst

 Specification
 =============

 The arguments to gls_score_circuit app are listed below.
-Optional arguments have their default values listed as well.

 .. code-block:: powershell